dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 * Integrate with llama.cpp via a logits processor;
 * Integrate with exllamav2 via a logits processor;

-### Push guided generation further
+### Push structured generation further

 We're just getting started!

-* Improve the performance of existing guided generation algorithms;
+* Improve the performance of existing structured generation algorithms;
-* Improve the correctness of guided generation algorithms;
+* Improve the correctness of structured generation algorithms;
 * Add ready-to-use grammars in the [grammars](https://github.com/outlines-dev/grammars) repository or in a submodule in Outlines.

 ### Keep developing Outlines functions